 22. Bow Front Fish Tank Stand Design

-Instead of the traditional rectangular design, create a bit more depth and “wow factor” by building a DIY fish tank stand to fit a bow front fish tank that bows out in the middle, giving it an aesthetically attractive smooth, curved look.
+Instead of the traditional rectangular design, add a bit more depth and “wow factor” by building a DIY fish tank stand to fit a fish tank that bows out in the middle, giving it an aesthetically pleasing smooth, curved look.
 Too difficult?
 Not really, just learn how it’s done with this very detailed tutorial.

 23. Hefty Fish Tank Stand

-Why not build this charming kiln-dried woodwork as your 40-gallon fish tank holder?
-Benefit from the warp and shrink proof frames of this kind of wood.
+Why not build this charming kiln-dried woodwork piece as your 40-gallon fish tank holder?
+This fame is both warp- and shrink-proof.
 Check out the plan and the directions here.

 24. Heavily Built Aquarium Stand

-Showcase your fish tank atop this burly DIY fish tank stand design.
-This magnificent aquarium stand design can perfectly support rectangular 75/90 gallon tanks.
-The contemporary and finish design suit just about any decor style in your home.
+Showcase your fish tank with this burly DIY fish tank stand design which can perfectly support rectangular 75/90 gallon tanks.
+The contemporary design suit justs about any decor style in your home.
 Perhaps this video tutorial will help you build this pretty piece.